MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # (Jun 2024) Minor update before printing

-This is the fourth version of the draft of the book.
-It is supposed to be the final update before book printing/publishing.

-When proofreading the book manuscript for formal printing, I detected some minor issues.
-Together with some minor issues reported by enthusiastic readers, they have been revised in this version.
+This is the fourth version of the book draft.
+It is supposed to be the final one before the book is officially published.
+Specifically, when proofreading the book manuscript, I detected some very minor issues.
+Together with some reported by enthusiastic readers, they have been revised in this version.

 # (Mar 2024) 2K stars!